jzpero/mednotes/docs/Critical Care/ARDS/Acute Respiratory Distress Syndrome.md

 > - Their regimen (not particularly an evidence-based area) was dexamethasone 20 mg daily x 5 days then 10 mg daily x 5 days

 ## Oxygen Targets in ARDS
-Conventional oxygenation targets for ICU patients is a changing field, and current evidence (see [Oxygen Targets in the ICU](../Mechanical%20Ventilation/Oxygen%20Targets%20in%20the%20ICU.md)) suggest a conservative target (PaO2 70-100 mmHg; SpO1 90-96%) as opposed to more liberal targets, using the minimum FiO2 required, for most intubated critically ill patients.
+Conventional oxygenation targets for ICU patients has a lot of current evidence, but current evidence (see [Oxygen Targets in the ICU](../Mechanical%20Ventilation/Oxygen%20Targets%20in%20the%20ICU.md)) suggests a conservative target (PaO2 70-100 mmHg; SpO1 90-96%) as opposed to more liberal targets, using the minimum FiO2 required, for most intubated critically ill patients.

 The **LOCO2 (2020)** RCT in NEJM specifically looked at patients with ARDS and compared oxygenation targets of PaO2 55-70 mmHg vs. 90-105 mmHg, or their equivalent saturations (SpO2 88-92% vs. 96%+).

 - Trend towards increased mortality (34.3% vs 26.5%) in the conservative group, nonsignificant.
 - Increased number of episodes of mesenteric ischemia in the conservative oxygen group.
+- stopped early for futility

 > [!NOTE] SUMMARY: Oxygen targets in ARDS
 > - Based on the available evidence (ICU-ROX, OXYGEN-ICU, LOCO2), both hypoxia and hyperoxia should be avoided in ARDS specifically.